The Legend of Maula Jatt: Plot

-The film opens with Jeeva Natt with his clan, launching an attack on Haveli of Sardar Jatt.
-Despite being larger in number, they are overpowered and Sardar Jatt and his wife are killed.
-Maula, the son of Sardar Jatt and the sole survivor of the attack, is raised by a woman named Daani.
-One day Mooda, the actual son of Daani, takes Maula to his coach, who teaches wrestling.
-Mooda’s coach gets impressed by Maula and agrees on teaching him.
+The film opens with the clan of Jeeva Natt, launching an attack on the Haveli of Sardar Jatt.
+They overpower and kill Jatt and his wife.
+Maula, Jatt's son and the sole survivor of the attack, is raised by a woman named Daani.
+One day Dani's biological son Mooda takes Maula to his wrestling coach.
+The coach is impressed by Maula and agrees to teach him.

-Maula grows up to be a wrestler and becomes famous, but at night he struggles with violent dreams of his past.
-He has no clear memory of his family and past.
+Maula grows up to become a famous wrestler, but at night he struggles with violent dreams of his past.
+He has no clear memory of his family.

-Maakha Natt, the son of Jeeva Natt, terrorizes the village of Maula by kidnapping a girl from his village and raping her several time in his haveli.
-Jeeva Natt, because of his old age, decides that he will declare someone else as the leader of his clan, but Daaro Natt, the daughter of Jeeva Natt, declares that only Noori Natt, the elder son of Jeeva Natt who is in prison because of his killing obsession, will become the ruler of the clan.
+Maakha Natt, one of the sons of Jeeva, terrorizes the village of Maula by kidnapping a girl from his village and raping her in his haveli.
+Jeeva, due to his old age, decides that he will declare someone else as the leader of his clan; however, Daaro Natt, Jeeva's daughter, declares that only Noori Natt, the elder son of Jeeva who is in prison because of his obsession with murder, will become the ruler of the clan.

 Before a fight, Maula is approached by an old man who tells him that he has the answer to Maula’s every question.
 He also tells Maula to meet him in the ruins of Sardar Jatt’s haveli.
 That night, Maula is heavily intoxicated and loses a fight for the first time in his life, but is saved by Mooda who is badly injured in the process.
-The next day, Maula arrives at the ruins of Sardar Jatt’s haveli where the old man, who was waiting for him to arrive, reveals to him that he is the son of Sardar Jatt.
+The next day, Maula arrives at the ruins of Sardar Jatt’s haveli, where the old man, who was waiting for him to arrive, reveals to him that he is the son of Sardar Jatt.
 The old man then hands him the 'Gandasa' of his father.
 Maula arrives back to his village, only to find men of the Natt clan terrorising the village once again.
 Maula, in rage, kills all the men.
 When Maakha comes to Maula’s village to investigate the killing of his men, he is humiliated and defeated by Maula.